justinleetyler/justinleetyler.github.io/catalog.md

 921 AXE -- Profiles in audacity / Axelrod, Alan. -- New York : Sterling Publishing, c2006. -- x, 309 p. -- ISBN 1402732821
 > Read 2012-03. -r -- Andrew Carnegie, 19th-20th c., m., industrialist; philanthropist.
 Author of WEALTH -p.
 272 -f -- 'The problem of our age... is the proper administration of wealth, so that ties of brotherhood may still bind together the rich and the poor in harmonious relationship.' -Andrew Carnegie -p.
 272 -q -- For Carnegie did not advocate charity.
 Instead, he called on the wealthy to decide to help those who will help themselves... to give those who desire to rise the aids by which they may rise.' -p.
 274 -q -- Yet through a combination of force and personality, economic savvy, and political will, Elizabeth I began the rapid transformation of England from an insular European backwater to the island nexus of what would eventually become the greatest empire since Rome. -p.
 25 -q -- Elizabeth I, f, 16th c.
 Queen of England. -p. -f -- Sir Francis Drake, m, 16th c., English.
 Seafarer and privateer. -p. -f

-647.7 BAB -- Focus : a simplicity manifesto in the age of distraction / Babauta, Leo. -- [S.l., s.n., 2010?] -- File name: (9057.pdf) -- DBID 9057
+g647.7 BAB -- Focus : a simplicity manifesto in the age of distraction / Babauta, Leo. -- [S.l., s.n., 2010?] -- www.

+g342 JUS -- Review of the executive royal prerogative powers: final report / [UK] Ministry of Justice. -- Ministry of Justice, 2009. -- www.

 k813 BAL -- Sourcerer's quest / Baldron, NAK. -- Aconite Cafe, 2019. -- [www](https://read.amazon.com/?aisn=B0833HHLDH).

-342.42 BAL -- Corporate heritage brands and the precepts of corporate heritage brand management / Balmer, John M.T. -- on external hard drive -- File name: (10150.pdf) -- DBID 10150. -- IN Journal of Brand Management -- Vol. 18, no. 8 (Jun.
-2011)

 539 COX -- [Large hadron collider / Brian Cox. -- S.n., n.d.] -- on external hard drive. -- File name: 7506.wmv.